 Applications applying in this Set-Aside shall not be moved to a different Set-Aside for any reason.

 4. Rural Set-Aside.
 Ten percent (10%) of the State housing per-capita Credit will be reserved for developments in qualified rural locations.
-Unused Credit remaining in the Rural Set-Aside will be returned to the General Set-Aside.

 To qualify for the Rural Set-Aside: